5 best client portal examples to inspire your design

 What are client portals and client portal solutions?

-• A login page to ensure access is limited to particular individuals or organizations
+• A login page to ensure access is limited to specific individuals or organizations

 • Various access types based on user profiles, rights, roles, etc.